 Often the leaflets that come with the drugs will list possible side effects, then say “Ask your GP/doctor for advice on dealing with this”.
 Most GPs seem too busy to help us, although I do think it is time that the NHS paid them extra fees to handle cancer cases, as is done for diabetes, dementia. etc.

 Europeans expect their doctors to deal with skin and other problems (sometimes British patients are too meek to ask for help!)
 So what worked for me when prescribed by doctors abroad may not work for you – but hey! even if something I tried didn’t work for me, it was fun trying it out!
 And as long as the product you are trying is made by a reputable company, it’s highly unlikely to contain poisons anywhere near as harmful as those in our drugs!

-I did ask Andrew Lansley what we were doing to copy European care, so that our survival rates might improve.
+I did ask the Minister what we were doing to copy European care, so that our survival rates might improve.
 “Nothing” was the reply.
-This shows the sheer arrogance that we put up with in Britain, and I haven’t noticed any difference in Jeremy Hunt’s attitude, although all the wailing over Brexit makes me laugh.
+This shows the sheer arrogance that we put up with in Britain, although all the wailing over Brexit makes me laugh.
 We didn’t consult with European hospitals when we were IN Europe so why are we making a fuss now that we are quitting?